-- Say the name of the classroom objects in the pictures, randomly, for the children to point to.
-Do the same with the actions. - Ask the children to tell you what they think the Storysong is about. - Play the audio as you point to the pictures. - Play the Storysong again and ask the children to point to the pictures.
+- Play the CD as you point to the pictures. - Play the CD again and ask the children to point to the pictures.

-2 Sing the Storysong: Teamwork.
+Sing the Storysong: Teamwork.

-- Play the audio again and ask the children to mime doing the actions in the Storysong. - Play the Storysong one more time and ask the children to sing the chorus along with you.
+- Play the CD again and ask the children to mime doing the actions in the Storysong. - Play the song one more time and ask the children to sing the chorus along with you.

-3 Find and circle the number 30.
+Find and circle the number 30.

 - Write number 30 on the board.
 Point to it and say thirty.
-Ask the children to repeat after you. - Draw 30 circles on the board, numbered 1 to 30. - Ask the children to count along with you as you draw.
+Ask the children to repeat after you. - Draw 30 circles on the board, numbered 1 to 30.

-Point to the circles and ask the children to count the circles again.
+Ask the children to count along with you as you draw.

-- Then write different numbers on the board from 1 to 30, repeating number 30 many times.
-Invite the children to go to the board and look for and circle number 30. - Then ask the children to circle number 30 in their Student's Book.
+- Point to the circles and ask the children to count the circles again. - Then write different numbers on the board from 1 to 30, repeating number 30 many times.
+Invite children to go to the board and look for and circle number 30. - Then ask the children to circle number 30 in their Student's Book.